swatibharti29/Snake-Game/README.md

 # Snake-Game
 A fun 3D-styled Snake Game made with Python and Pygame.
 It features smooth animations, dynamic color changes, and a wrap-around screen movement for an enhanced experience.

-# 🐍 3D Snake Game - Enhanced Edition
+# 🐍 3D Snake Game - Enhanced

 A **3D-styled Snake Game** built with **Python and Pygame**.
 This game features **smooth animations, dynamic color-changing effects, and wrap-around screen movement** for an enhanced gameplay experience.